kazzle101/midiObsWS/README.md

 To configure OBS go to - Tools > obs-websocket Settings, enable Websocket server and generate a password, and click the Show Connect Info button for the login information.

 ### Windows Executable
-A Windows Standalone executable is now incuded, copy onto your PC somewhere suitable and double-click it.
-The latest version can be found in the [Releases](https://github.com/kazzle101/midiObsWS/releases) section.
+A Windows Standalone executable is now incuded in the dist folder, copy onto your PC somewhere suitable and double-click it.
+[DOWNLOAD HERE](https://github.com/kazzle101/midiObsWS/raw/main/dist/midiObsWS.exe)

 The executable was created with PyInstaller using:
 ```